 It is the student's responsibility to initiate and complete the necessary procedures for making course schedule changes such as adding, dropping, and withdrawing from courses.
-All of these changes must be performed using the "Drop/Add Form" obtained from the student's advisor or the Office of the Registrar.
-In order for the requested course schedule change to be effective, the completed form with appropriate signatures must be submitted to the Office of the Registrar by 4:30 p.m. on the published deadline date.
+All of these changes must be performed by the student's advisor online or in the Registrar's Office with the completed "Drop/Add Form" according to the academic calendar.

 Adding a course.
 The deadline for adding a course to a student's schedule is the second Friday of classes.
-Any course addition must be reported using the "Drop/Add Form," which must be signed by the student's advisor and a representative from the Office of the Registrar.
 Any student adding a course after this deadline must secure the explicit written consent of the instructor.
 Additions made after the deadline are subject to a \$100 late fee.
 Departmental placement policies may authorize transitions from certain courses to other courses within the same discipline beyond this deadline without a late fee assessment.
 Students may add Music Activity classes and Physical Activity classes without signature or penalty fee for one week following this deadline.

 Dropping a course.
 Students may drop a course without having that course appear on their academic transcripts at any point through the fifth Friday of classes.
-Any course drop must be reported using the "Drop/Add Form," which must be signed by the student's advisor and a representative from the Office of the Registrar.

 Withdrawal from a course.
 From the close of the drop period through the tenth Friday of classes, a student may withdraw from a course with a grade of W. A grade of W does not count in the calculation of the (semester or cumulative) grade point average.
-Any course withdrawal must be reported using the "Drop/Add Form," which must be signed by the student's advisor and a representative from the Office of the Registrar.
 After this withdrawal period a student may not withdraw from a course.
 Students who register for a course but never attend classes for that course are required to initiate and complete the necessary course drop or course withdrawal procedure outlined above.
 Simply not attending class does not guarantee a student's automatic withdrawal from that course and may even result in the grade of F for that course.